Locations we serve

 The claimant will need to demonstrate that they have a reputation in England and Wales and that this has been damaged by the defamation.
 There is quite a high burden on the claimant who will need to produce evidence in relation to the publication of the defamation in foreign jurisdictions to show that England is the most appropriate one.

 Publications made on the internet have various jurisdictional issues, but the courts have made it clear that there is no legal presumption of a jurisdiction being the substantial place of publication.
 It is up to the claimant to prove that relevant statement was both accessed and downloaded at a sufficient level within England and Wales.
-Where the statement has been published online, then the claimant should produce evidence in relation to the amount of hits in each jurisdiction to support their case why this is the more ap
+Where the statement has been published online, then the claimant should produce evidence in relation to the amount of hits in each jurisdiction to support their case why this is the more appropriate jurisdiction.

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.